dzackgarza/Notes/Obsidian/Current Projects/Phil Stuff/Tilings/sections/2020-01-01-References.md

 The flat torus has trivial linear holonomy -- all geodesics either close up, or never self-intersect and produce a dense winding path.

-**Definition:**
-A translation surface is closed orientable surface with a flat metric, a finite number of conical singularities, and trivial linear holonomy.

 Note that trivial linear holonomy implies that cone angles are all integer multiples of $2\pi$.